 7.3.
 Content Disclaimer.
 Fyber is not responsible for and does not provide any representation or warranty with respect to any Ad Inventory’s content or the availability, the quality of Ad Inventory that is connected or related to any Service or the amount of any payment to be made or due hereunder.
 Fyber does not have any obligation to monitor the Ad Inventory content and is not responsible for the accuracy, completeness, appropriateness, legality or applicability of the Ad Inventory content.
 WHILE FYBER IS UNDER NO OBLIGATION TO DO SO, WITHOUT LIMITING ANY OTHER TERMS OF THIS AGREEMENT, FYBER RESERVES THE RIGHT TO REMOVE ANY AD CONTENT, AND SUSPEND PROVISION OF ITS SERVICE TO DEMAND PARTNER WITHOUT NOTICE IN THE EVENT THAT ANY AD CONTENT IS PROVIDED IN VIOLATION OF THIS AGREEMENT.

 7.4.
-Mediation Disclaimers.
+Fyber FairBid Mediation Disclaimers.
 In the case that Demand Partner uses the Fyber Mediation Service, the following shall apply:

 8.1.
 By Demand Partner.
-Demand Partner (for purposes of this Section 8.1, the “Indemnifying Party”), shall indemnify, defend and hold harmless Fyber, and its directors, officers and employees, and its Affiliates and suppliers and their directors, officers and employees (collectively, the “Fyber Indemnified Parties”) against any liability, damage, loss or expense, fines, penalties and interests (including reasonable attorneys’ fees and costs) incurred by the Fyber Indemnified Parties as a result of any third-party claim, suit or other proceeding (collectively, “Claims“) brought or made against any of the Fyber Indemnified Parties alleging (a) that any Ad provided by or through Demand Partner to the Service infringes any Intellectual Property Right of any third party or is otherwise illegal; and/or (b) a breach by Demand Partner of any of its representations or warranties under Section 4 of this MSA.
+Demand Partner (for purposes of this Section 8.1, the “Indemnifying Party”), shall indemnify, defend and hold harmless Fyber, and its directors, officers and employees, and its Affiliates and suppliers and their directors, officers and employees (collectively, the “Fyber Indemnified Parties”) against any liability, damage, loss or expense, fines, penalties and interests (including reasonable attorneys’ fees and costs) incurred by the Fyber Indemnified Parties as a result of any third-party claim, suit or other proceeding (collectively, “Claims“) brought or made against any of the Fyber Indemnified Parties alleging (a) that any Ad provided by or through Demand Partner to the Service infringes any Intellectual Property Right of any third party or is otherwise illegal; and/or (b) a breach by Demand Partner of the Privacy and Information Security Addendum attached as Appendix B, and/or (c) a breach by Demand Partner of any of its representations or warranties under Section 4 of this MSA.

 8.2.
 By Fyber.
 Fyber (for the purpose of this Section 8.2 the “Indemnifying Party”), shall indemnify, defend and hold harmless Demand Partner, and its directors, officers and employees, and its Affiliates and their directors, officers and employees (collectively, the “Demand Partner Indemnified Parties” and together with the Fyber Indemnified Parties, each shall be referred to hereunder as an “Indemnified Party”) against any liability, damage, loss or expense, fines, penalties and interests (including reasonable attorneys’ fees and costs) incurred by the Demand Partner Indemnified Parties as a result of any Claims alleging (a) that the Service as provided by Fyber to Demand Partner under the Agreement infringes any Intellectual Property Right of any third party or is otherwise illegal; and/or (b) a breach by Fyber of any of its representations or warranties under Section 4 of this MSA.
 In the event of any such threatened or actual Claim, in addition to its indemnification obligations herein, Fyber will have the right, in its discretion, to either (i) replace or modify the infringing or allegedly infringing components of the Service, or (ii) immediately terminate this Agreement upon written notice to Demand Partner.